elliotBraem/efizzybot/memory-bank/systemPatterns.md

 ### Design Patterns

 1. **Singleton Pattern**
-   - Used in ConfigService for global configuration
+   - Used in ConfigService and PluginService for global configuration
    - Ensures consistent state across the application

 2. **Plugin Pattern**